1.2.1 Defence Determination 2016/19 – general

 1.2.2 Members Chapters 1 to 17 apply to

-In the total workforce system, members of the Reserves on Reserve service are described as members in Service category 3, 4 or 5.
-Members on Service option C are not members of the Reserves on Reserve service.
+In the total workforce system, members of the Reserves on Reserve service are described as members in Service category 3, 4 or 5 members rendering service that is not Service option C.

 Example 1: A member of the Reserves on Reserve service is not eligible for housing assistance under Chapter 7.
 There is no express intention in that Chapter to apply housing assistance to members other than those on continuous full-time service.